 Regular attendance is mandatory for your success in this course.
 Students are expected to bring their handouts and calculator to class.
-This course will require that you spend about 6 hours per week outside of class to review material and complete homework and quizzes.
+This course will require that you spend about 6 hours per week outside of class to review material and complete homework and projects.
 Students will receive homework assignments each class meeting.
 Students are expected to do the assignments in preparation for discussion during the next class meeting.
-Late homework assignments will not be accepted.

-The best way of contacting me is through JCS email at blove@jcboe.net.
-You can also communicate through Elearn, https://elearn.ws.edu.
+The best way of contacting me is through Elearn, https://elearn.ws.edu, which I will use to communicate with you at times.
+You may also use jill.romines@ws.edu.